Sameep2808/gas/README.md

 7. Press Terminate icon to terminate debugging and press C/C++ icon to switch back to C/C++ perspetive view (or Windows->Perspective->Open Perspective->C/C++).

+## Future Plans
+1. This is only a software demonstration we plan to make a working model.
+2. We plan to integrate depth sensors like kinect on the robot.
+3. We plan to make a swarm of collection robots.

+## Bugs
+1. Currently the tests are divided into two nodes because of rostest limitation of 60 seconds.
+2. Move_ base package waits and goes for more optimal path.
+3. Object Spawning has string inputs which has conflicts with ISO C++ standards this does not affect the performance of software.

 ### Plugins